jillusc/Blackpool-Tower/README.md

 ## Credits

-Content:
+### Content:
-The site uses two instances of third party code, used as templates that were edited accordingly and to suit:
+The site uses two instances of third party code, used as templates that were edited accordingly to suit:

 * for assistance with the gallery layout: <https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp>
 * for a simpler form layout: <https://codepen.io/rstrahl/pen/rxmjgL>

-Media:
+### Media:
 The images used in the site were found on free images websites as detailed below:

 * <https://www.rawpixel.com/search/blackpool%20tower?page=1&sort=curated&topic_group=_topics>    - (no name attributed)